zainab-y/tradeup/README.md

 7. Identify and describe the production database setup (i.e. postgres instance).

 Here I would talk about the specifics of postgres, how it connects to your models, how it sits in overall MVC

+In our schema database we have eight tables.
+A User_profile table that stores the user's "name", "contact", "business_name" etc.

 8. Describe the architecture of your App.